sakshi-jain24/8-weeks-of-python/Week 1/Python Datatypes and Type Conversion.md

 <br>

-*1. Which of the following are used to convert the string into the list?*
+*1. Which of the following is used to convert the string into the list?*
 - A. scanner()
 - B. lambda()
 - C. convertor()